SHARP: Spectrum-aware Highly-dynamic Adaptation for Resolution Promotion in Remote Sensing Synthesis: Methodology

-Open-source DiT checkpoints \cite{peebles2023scalable} are optimized for natural images and do not adequately capture the semantics and spectral statistics of aerial scenes.
-RS imagery contains dense man-made structures, small objects, and repetitive textures that are under-represented by natural-image priors \cite{deng2009imagenet}.
-While parameter-efficient approaches such as LoRA \cite{hu2022lora} offer lightweight domain adaptation, we opt for full fine-tuning of FLUX \cite{flux2024} on a curated dataset of over 100{,}000 high-quality RS images to maximize the model's capacity to capture the distinctive spectral and geometric properties of RS imagery.
-The resulting model, \textbf{RS-FLUX}, serves as the base generator in all experiments.
-Since SHARP is applied only at inference time, no additional high-resolution retraining is required.
+Open-source DiT checkpoints \cite{peebles2023scalable} are optimized for natural images and fail to capture the semantics and spectral statistics of aerial scenes.
+RS imagery contains dense man-made structures, small objects, and repetitive textures under-represented in natural-image priors \cite{deng2009imagenet}.
+Parameter-efficient approaches such as LoRA \cite{hu2022lora} constrain updates to a low-rank subspace that may be insufficient for bridging the large distribution gap between natural and RS imagery.
+We therefore perform full fine-tuning of FLUX \cite{flux2024} on over 100{,}000 high-quality RS images, updating all transformer parameters so that attention heads, feed-forward layers, and the final projection jointly adapt to the spectral and geometric statistics unique to overhead imagery.
+The resulting \textbf{RS-FLUX} serves as the base generator in all experiments.
+Because SHARP operates exclusively at inference time by modifying the RoPE frequency table, it requires no additional high-resolution data or retraining---the two components are fully decoupled.